 You are required to supply your own laptop that meets the below requirements.
-Chromebooks are not suitable for this course, since you can’t directly control installed software.
-You are responsible for the upkeep and maintenance of your computer throughout the course.
+Chromebooks are not suitable for this course, since they are generally underpowered, and not configured for you to control the installed software.
+You are responsible for the upkeep and maintenance of your laptop throughout the course.

 - Fully up to date, with the latest version of the operating system and all security updates installed

-- At least 80GB of free space on the hard drive
+- At least 100GB of free space on the hard drive

-- At least 16GB RAM required.
-32GB of RAM or more strongly preferred
+- At least 16GB of RAM required.
+32GB RAM strongly preferred

 - Free of viruses, and in general working order

-- A second computer intended for lab and data overwrite
+- A desktop tower PC computer intended for lab and data overwrite

 Concepts in each of our courses are taught using stacked modules, where a new concept is introduced in each class session, building upon what came before it.
 This is a challenging style that requires persistence, practice, and collaboration, but allows more concepts to be introduced over the length of the course.
 This method helps students learn and retain more information in a short period of time.
 Learn more about stacked modules »